Desert locust: Ecology and swarming

-Crop loss
+Impacts of the desert locust

+Economic impact

+The desert locust is probably the oldest and most dangerous migratory pest in the world.
+The scale of the invasions and destruction they cause is due to their exceptional gregarious nature, their mobility, the voracity and size of their hopper bands and swarms.
+Desert locust invasions can be absolutely devastating and have serious repercussions on national and regional food security and on the livelihoods of affected rural communities, particularly the poorest.
+Added to this damage is the cost of control operations implemented to protect crops, which also help to stop the spread of the invasion, which could otherwise continue for many years and over larger areas.
+Furthermore, the damage is not limited to crops, but must also include the multiple social and environmental consequences of invasions, which are now better understood and taken into account, even if they are difficult to estimate.

 Desert locusts consume an estimated equivalent of their body weight (2 g) each day in green vegetation.
 They are polyphagous and feed on leaves, shoots, flowers, fruit, seeds, stems, and bark.
 Nearly all crops and noncrop plants are eaten, including pearl millet, maize, sorghum, barley, rice, pasture grasses, sugarcane, cotton, fruit trees, date palms, banana plants, vegetables, and weeds.

 Crop loss from locusts was noted in the Bible and Qur'an; these insects have been documented as contributing to the severity of a number of Ethiopian famines.
 Since the early 20th century, desert locust plagues occurred in 1926–1934, 1940–1948, 1949–1963, 1967–1969, 1987–1989, 2003–2005, and 2019–2020.
 In March–October 1915, a plague of locusts stripped Ottoman Palestine of almost all vegetation.
 The significant crop loss caused by swarming desert locusts exacerbates problems of food shortage, and is a threat to food security.

+Environmental impact

+Desert locust control still relies mainly on chemical pesticides.
+In the event of an invasion, control operations are of such magnitude that the products used can have serious side effects on human health, the environment, non-target organisms and biodiversity.
+These side effects are increasingly well known.
+Correct application of the preventive strategy recommended by the FAO and the use of good treatment practices that are more respectful of people and the environment can limit the negative impacts of these large-scale sprayings.